postmanlabs/newman/README.md

 ##### JUNIT/XML reporter options
 Newman can output a summary of the collection run to a JUnit compatible XML file.
-To enable JSON reporter, provide `--reporters html` as a CLI option.
+To enable JSON reporter, provide `--reporters junit` as a CLI option.

 | CLI Option  | Description       |
 |-------------|-------------------|